smyrgeorge/sqlx4k/README.md

  *  postgresql://localhost:5433
  *  postgresql://localhost/mydb
  *
- * Additionaly you can use the `postgreSQL` function, if you are working in a multiplatform setup.
+ * Additionally, you can use the `postgreSQL` function, if you are working in a multiplatform setup.
  */
 val db = PostgreSQL(
     url = "postgresql://localhost:15432/test",